 Grand Canyon University is one of the LEADING online universities in the world… click this GET MORE INFO link to receive specialized online program information straight from Grand Canyon University.

 Grand Canyon University came from humble beginnings.
 Originally known as Grand Canyon College, it was founded by the Southern Baptist Church in 1949.
 In those early days, the school was located in Prescott, Arizona.
 Just two short years after opening its doors, the university moved to west Phoenix, where it is now located.
 Throughout the years, it became a well-known Christian university in the state of Arizona, and has continued to grow.

 In 2004, the school became a non-profit institution, which allowed the university to better serve students by providing more course offerings and degree options for non-traditional students.
+Proof: Grand Canyon University Arizona is among the world’s largest Christian universities with more than 20,000 on-campus and 70,000 Grand Canyon online students (2018).
 Enrollment continues to grow and the school is currently in the midst of a huge renovation and expansion project.

 Grand Canyon University has been accredited by the Higher Learning Commission since 1968.
 The institution is also licensed by the Arizona State Board for Private Postsecondary Education.

 ● Arizona State Board of Education

 ● Commission on Accreditation of Athletic Training Education

 As part of the university’s system, Grand Canyon College online also holds the same accreditations.

 Grand Canyon University has prided itself on offering flexible learning schedules for both traditional and nontraditional students.
 In addition to offering day and night classes, the following programs are available in an online format:

 ● Criminal, political and social sciences